Buddy Roemer: Tenure as governor

 Roemer also hired the political consultant and pollster Elliott Stonecipher of Shreveport.

 Roemer called a special session of the legislature to push an ambitious tax and fiscal reform program for state and local governments.
 He vowed to slash spending, abolish programs, and close state-run institutions.
 Voters rejected his proposals in a statewide constitutional referendum.

 As governor, Roemer worked to boost lagging teacher pay and toughened laws on campaign finance.
 State employees and retirees received small pay increases too, the first in many years of austere state budgets.
 Roemer was also the first governor in recent state history to put a priority on protecting the environment.
 His secretary of the Department of Environmental Quality, Paul Templet, repeatedly angered Louisiana's politically powerful oil and gas industry.
 The legislature, dominated by supporters of Edwards, repeatedly opposed Roemer's initiatives.
-Roemer also acquired a reputation for being difficult to work with, something he had been frequently accused of as a member of the House as well.